Sri Lankan diaspora: Prior to the formation of Sri Lanka

+Ceylon

+During the early modern period (16th–18th centuries), European colonial rule introduced new patterns of overseas movement.
+Under Portuguese, Dutch, and later British administration, Sri Lankans were employed or transported abroad as soldiers, sailors, laborers, and domestic servants.
+Some settled in colonial centers in Southeast Asia and the Indian Ocean region, including Batavia (present-day Jakarta).

+More sustained and documented emigration developed during the British colonial period in the 19th and early 20th centuries.
+Sri Lankans, including Sinhalese, Tamils, Moors, and Burghers, migrated to other parts of the British Empire—such as India, Malaya, Singapore, Burma, East Africa, and the United Kingdom—as clerks, professionals, educators, and seafarers, laying the foundations of later diaspora communities.

+Post-independence

+Since gaining independence from the United Kingdom in 1948, Sri Lanka has experienced several significant waves of emigration driven by economic, political and social factors.
+In the decades following independence, early emigrants included professionals and English‑educated elites who sought opportunities abroad, particularly in the United Kingdom, Australia, and New Zealand.
+From the 1980s onward, the outbreak and continuation of the Sri Lankan Civil War (1983–2009) contributed to a substantial outflow of Sri Lankans — especially Tamils — who settled as refugees and economic migrants in Canada, the United Kingdom, Europe, Australia, and other countries, forming a significant global diaspora.
+Emigration has also been shaped by controversial labour migration to the Middle East and other regions, with hundreds of thousands leaving Sri Lanka annually for employment opportunities overseas.
+In recent years, economic instability and labour market pressures have sustained high levels of outward migration, including skilled and unskilled workers seeking improved livelihoods abroad.

 Expatriate workers

 Expatriate workers to Sri Lanka have been a valuable export for the country.
 The number of expatriate workers has been ever growing as well as the remittances they send back.
 In 2009 Sri Lankans sent home US$3.3 billion, a US$400 million increase from the year before.
 It is expected that 2010 would exceed US$4 billion.
 In mid-2010 there were more than 1.8 million Sri Lankan expatriate workers.

 Diaspora experience

 Discrimination

 In Australia, under the White Australia policy, immigration was negligible.
 It resumed after the Second World War primarily involving migration of Burghers, who fulfilled the then criteria that they should be of predominantly European ancestry and that their appearance should be European.
 Sinhalese migration began in the 1960s but it was after the mid-1970s that large groups arrived, which also included Christians and Buddhists.
 Sri Lankan students undertook courses in Australia as part of the Colombo Plan prior to the formal dismantling of the White Australia policy, and after 1973, Sinhalese, Tamil and Moor migration resumed.